 A juvenile Jollyville Plateau salamander.

-The Jollyville Plateau Salamander (Eurycea tonkawae) is a species of salamander in the Plethodontidae family.
+The Jollyville Plateau salamander (Eurycea tonkawae) is a species of salamander in the Plethodontidae family.
+It is also known as the Tonkawa Springs salamander.
 It is endemic to Travis and Williamson counties, Texas, United States.
 This species is perrenibranchiate, retaining its gills throughout life.